HeadHunter Group (HHR) versus Its Competitors Critical Survey

 |HeadHunter Group Competitors

-HeadHunter Group’s competitors have higher revenue and earnings than HeadHunter Group.
-HeadHunter Group is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+HeadHunter Group’s peers have higher revenue and earnings than HeadHunter Group.
+HeadHunter Group is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

-This table compares HeadHunter Group and its competitors’ net margins, return on equity and return on assets.

 Risk and Volatility

-HeadHunter Group has a beta of 0.48, indicating that its stock price is 52% less volatile than the S&P 500.
-Comparatively, HeadHunter Group’s competitors have a beta of 1.64, indicating that their average stock price is 64% more volatile than the S&P 500.
+HeadHunter Group has a beta of 0.48, suggesting that its share price is 52% less volatile than the S&P 500.
+Comparatively, HeadHunter Group’s peers have a beta of 1.54, suggesting that their average share price is 54% more volatile than the S&P 500.

-HeadHunter Group pays an annual dividend of $0.43 per share and has a dividend yield of 1.9%.
-HeadHunter Group pays out 55.8% of its earnings in the form of a dividend.
-As a group, “Help supply services” companies pay a dividend yield of 2.2% and pay out 30.7% of their earnings in the form of a dividend.
-HeadHunter Group has increased its dividend for 1 consecutive years.
-HeadHunter Group lags its competitors as a dividend stock, given its lower dividend yield and higher payout ratio.

-This is a summary of recent ratings for HeadHunter Group and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for HeadHunter Group and its peers, as provided by MarketBeat.com.

 |Sell Ratings